 In journalism, the “cutline” is the text below a picture, explaining what the reader is looking at.
-It’s what most people call a caption, but to a journalist, a “caption” is more like a title, while the “cutline” first describes what is happening in the picture, and then explains the significance of the event depicted.
+It’s what most people call a caption, but to a journalist, a “caption” is more like a title that appears above the photo, while the “cutline” is a few lines of text under the photo.

-A much more effective cutline builds on the photo to draws the reader into the story — but without repeating information that’s already in the article itself.
+A much more effective cutline builds on the photo to draws the reader into the story.

 Links to ibiblio now come up as “403 Forbidden.